shpigelben/pure_pursuit/README.md

 - [x] Create the animator in a different function that can be called.
-    - Added `animate.animate_simulation` which supports any number of pursuers and/or evaders via iterable inputs.
+    - Added `animate.Animate` which supports any number of pursuers and/or evaders via iterable inputs.
 - [ ] Implement the possibility of generating interesting trajectories for the b (Bezier curves)
 - [ ] Implement more sophisticated pursuit algorithms
 - [ ] Compare pursuit algorithms
-- [ ] need to create an abstraction for Pursuer Evader -> Agent.
+- [x] need to create an abstraction for Pursuer Evader -> Agent.
     - [ ] insert pursuit types into the Evader.
-- [ ] simulation.py module advances one time step of the entire eimulation
+- [x] simulation.py module advances one time step of the entire eimulation
-- [ ] animation.py used the simulation.py to iterate over time steps and plot a visualization.
+- [x] animation.py used the simulation.py to iterate over time steps and plot a visualization.